Occupational Employment and Wages in Madison, Wis. MSA – May 2012

-When compared to the nationwide distribution, local employment was more highly concentrated in 5 of the 22 occupational groups, including business and financial operations; computer and mathematical; and life, physical, and social science occupations.
-Conversely, 10 groups had employment shares significantly below their national representation, including sales and related; transportation and material moving; and construction and extraction.
+When compared to the nationwide distribution, local employment was more highly concentrated in 5 of the 22 occupational groups, including business and financial operations; computer and mathematical; and life, physical, and social science.
+Conversely, 10 groups had employment shares significantly below their national representation, including sales and related; transportation and material moving; and food preparation and serving related.
 (See table A and box note at end of release.)

 |Major occupational group||Percent of total employment||Mean hourly wage|